-I came across this photo taken (with an old Nikon Coolpix 950) some years ago during one of my trips to Tibet, just a point-and-shoot camera.
-But I like the image and there is a story that goes with it and it has some humor.
+I came across this photo from a few years ago during one of my trips to Tibet taken with an old Coolpix 950, just a point-and-shoot camera.
+But I like the image and there is a story that goes with it that has some humor.

 This lama in the photo is the Ven.
-Khenpo Karthar Rinpoche, the abbot of Karma Triyana Dharmachakra Monastery, which is located in the mountains above Woodstock, New York.
-Rinpoche has been our dharma teacher for almost forty years now, so I was thrilled to get to accompany him to his homeland, perhaps for the last time.
-This story was when Rinpoche was then in his high eighties.
-He is 95 today.
+Khenpo Karthar Rinpoche, the abbot of Karma Triyana Dharmachakra Monastery, located in the mountains above Woodstock, New York.
+Rinpoche has been our dharma teacher for almost thirty years now, so I was thrilled to get to accompany him to his homeland, perhaps for the last time.
+Rinpoche is in his high eighties.